awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 You should create patching groups with the appropriate baseline settings and ensure in\-scope systems are managed by those patch groups in Systems Manager\.
 For more information about patch groups, see the [https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-group-tagging.html](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-group-tagging.html)\.

-### Related PCI DSS Requirements<a name="pcidss-ssm-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-ssm-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 6\.2: Ensure that all system components and software are protected from known vulnerabilities by installing applicable vendor\-supplied security patches\.
 Install critical security patches within one month of release\.**
 Patches released by the vendor for systems that are in\-scope for PCI DSS should be tested and validated prior to installation in production environment\.
 Once deployed, security settings and controls should be validated to ensure that deployed patches have not impacted the security of the Card Data Environment \(CDE\)\.